Where the Eclipse Was Seen

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: East in Asia, West in North America, Pacific.
+Regions that saw, at least, a partial eclipse: North/East Asia, West in North America, Pacific.

 Eclipse Shadow Path